liaojason2/computer_programming_note/azure/logic_app/note/2024-12-20_process_http_response_json.md

 ## Goal

-Using Azure Logic App data operation to process HTTP Response from GPT Module.
+Using Azure Logic App data operations to process HTTP Response from GPT Module.

 ## Data